sbergot/wandering-mushroom/content/2020-12-01-streamlining-hacking.md

 Since hacking is a bit abstract it might be less intuitive for players to understand what they are able to achieve.
 You should remind them that any equipment that has some degree of automation (cars, doors, elevators, etc) is connected to the internet and vulnerable.
-Establish some truth bout the world.
+Establish some truth about the world.
 Can cybernetics be hacked?
 Can memories be manipulated?
 The answers should be yours to define.
 Present an outline and make rulings when you need to.
 Don't forget to stay consistent.

 So hacking can achieve a lot of things.
 But important targets will probably be well protected.
 Provide a way to probe those defenses.
 This can be in itself a hacking goal.
 The player goes blind.
-If he succeed you give him some ideas about the DC and track sizes.
-Otherwise this kind of information can be obtained offline thanks to bribery or from a contact.
+If he succeeds you give him some ideas about the DC and track sizes.
+Otherwise, this kind of information can be obtained offline thanks to bribery or from a contact.

 # Pacing considerations

 Rolls should be swingy and change the situation.
-After each pair of rolls the player should have to decide if he pushes further or retreat.
+After each pair of rolls the player should have to decide if he pushes further or retreats.
 The system can have multiple targets with various difficulty levels to increase the complexity & stakes of those decisions.